Cristopher Fiermarin

-Cristopher Javier Fiermarin Forlán (born 1 January 1998) is a Uruguayan professional footballer who plays as a goalkeeper for Montevideo City Torque.
+Cristopher Javier Fiermarin Forlán (born 1 January 1998) is a Uruguayan professional footballer who plays as a goalkeeper for Categoría Primera A club Deportes Tolima, on loan from Argentine Primera División side Defensa y Justicia, and the Uruguay national team.

 Club career

 A youth academy graduate of Defensor Sporting, Fiermarin joined newly promoted side Montevideo City Torque on loan for 2018 season.
 He made his professional debut on 1 April 2018, by replacing Jonathan Cubero in a 2–0 league win against Peñarol.

 On 22 July 2021, Belgian club Lommel announced the signing of Fiermarin on a season long loan deal.
+In July 2023, he joined Argentine club Defensa y Justicia on loan for an year.
+In June 2024, he signed a four-year contract with Defensa y Justicia after the club bought 60% of his economic rights.

+In January 2025, Fiermarin joined Colombian club Deportes Tolima on a season long loan deal.

 International career

-Fiermarin is a former Uruguayan youth national team player.
-He was part of Uruguay at 2015 South American U-17 Championship.
-However he didn't play any match in the tournament as he was third-choice goalkeeper behind Renzo Rodríguez and Francisco Tinaglini.

-On 29 December 2019, he was named in 23-man final squad for 2020 CONMEBOL Pre-Olympic Tournament.
+As a youth international, Fiermarin has represented Uruguay at under-17 and under-23 levels.
+He was part of Uruguay at the 2015 South American U-17 Championship.
+In December 2019, he was named in 23-man final squad for the 2020 CONMEBOL Pre-Olympic Tournament.

+In June 2025, Fiermarin received his first call-up to the Uruguay national team.
+He made his debut on 10 October 2025 in a 1–0 friendly win against the Dominican Republic.

 Personal life

 Fiermarin is a distant relative of Diego Forlán.